jasonwoodard/rustbelt/docs/atlas/rust-belt-atlas-fr.md

 It provides per-store Value/Yield scores, metro anchors, and store clusters to be consumed by the Rust Belt Solver.
 Atlas sits upstream of Solver: **Atlas maps the landscape, Solver plans the journey.**

+## Roadmap

+- **v0.1 (Prototype, delivered)**: Prior/posterior/blended scoring pipelines, ω provenance, trace exports, and ECDF caching.
+- **v0.2 (Ready for release)**: Metro anchors, sub-cluster nesting, posterior trace exports, Solver contract validation, and diagnostics reporters now ship with Atlas.
+- **v0.3+**: Harden Solver integration tests, add affluence model calibration and automated anchor/cluster QA dashboards.

+With v0.2 feature work landed and validated through CLI and Solver integration tests, Atlas is ready for promotion to the next milestone.

 ---

 ## Assessment of v0.1

-The Python prototype under `packages/atlas-python/` delivers a fully working scoring CLI with prior, posterior, and blended modes, blend provenance, and trace/diagnostic exports.
+The Python prototype under `packages/atlas-python/` delivers a fully working scoring CLI with prior, posterior, and blended modes, blend provenance, and trace exports.
 Prior and posterior pipelines are unit-tested end to end, and the CLI enforces the expected data contracts.
-Anchor detection, sub-clusters, and the richer diagnostics package remain stubs, so the original v0.1 scope is only partially complete.
+Anchor detection, sub-clusters, Solver contract checks, and diagnostics reporters were deferred to v0.2 but are now implemented in the same package.

 *Delivered capabilities*
 - `rustbelt-atlas score` covers prior-only, posterior-only, and blended runs, enforces the affluence feature contract, and writes CSV/JSON outputs with optional λ and ω parameters.